An Accountant salary is primarily based on a combination of breadth of experience, personal skills and qualifications.

 In the Robert Half Salary Guide, salaries are broken down by percentiles.
-This allows you to see how different skills, experience and qualifications – along with different roles, can shape an Accountant salary.
+This allows you to see how different skills, experience, and qualifications can shape an Accountant salary in Sydney, Melbourne, Brisbane, or Perth, alongside related positions

 An Accountant in this percentile is typically less experienced, and may be a recent graduate with a tertiary qualification such as a Bachelor of Commerce, Business or Economics.
 Accountants in this salary percentile may be assigned basic responsibilities such as account reconciliations, managing the fixed assets register, and contributing to regular reports under the supervision of a department head.
 Work opportunities may be found in smaller, less complex organisations, or in departments of larger organisations where tasks will be undertaken as part of a broader team.